mui/material-ui/docs/src/pages/company/software-engineer-intern/software-engineer-intern.md

 - Start date: Flexible.
 - We're a remote company, we prefer asynchronous communication over meetings.
 - We work independently, the rest of us won't know what you're doing day-to-day unless you tell us.
+- We expect the internship to be at least two months long.

 ## About Us